jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 ``@jupyterlab/documentsearch`` and ``@jupyterlab/toc`` API that have been fully reworked.

 - ``@jupyterlab/application`` from 3.x to 4.x
-   Major version bump to allow alternate ``ServiceManager`` implementations in ``JupyterFrontEnd``.
+   * Major version bump to allow alternate ``ServiceManager`` implementations in ``JupyterFrontEnd``.
      Specifically this allows the use of a mock manager.
      This also makes the ``JupyterLab.IOptions`` more permissive to not require a shell when options are given and allow a shell that meets the ``ILabShell`` interface.
      As a consequence, all other ``@jupyterlab/`` packages have their major version bumped too.
      See https://github.com/jupyterlab/jupyterlab/pull/11537 for more details.
+   * Rename token ``@jupyterlab/apputils:IConnectionLost`` to ``@jupyterlab/application:IConnectionLost``.
 - ``@jupyterlab/apputils`` from 3.x to 4.x
    * Rename ``IToolbarWidgetRegistry.registerFactory`` to ``IToolbarWidgetRegistry.addFactory``
    * ``ISanitizer`` and ``ISanitizer.IOptions`` are deprecated in favor of ``IRenderMime.ISanitizer`` and